Getting Started

 disableAutoTranslation: false

-For more configuration, please refer to Translation Configuration
+For more configuration, see Translation Configuration

 WARNING